jbcodeforce/ML-studies/docs/genAI/openai.md

 Code Interpreter may execute our own nodejs or python code on OpenAI hosts.

-The Assistants API automatically manages the context window such that you never exceed the model's context length.
+The Assistants API automatically manages the context window such that we never exceed the model's context length.

-Run has states: Queued, In progress, requires actions, expired, completed, failed, cancelling, cancelled.
+Run has states: `Queued, In progress, Requires actions, Expired, Completed, Failed, Cancelling, Cancelled`.
-We can poll the run states.
+We can poll the run states via API.